 - Culture Chop Suey: Based on Online concept art, their dress and weaponry were inspired by various East Asian cultures including a traditional Chinese barber's hat, Samurai-style armor, and katanas.

 - Fox Folk: They were said to be a "vulpine race".

 - Mystical Plague: It is said that the 2nd Era Knahaten Flu wiped them out.

 - Noble Savage: From what little is known about them, they were a primitive, tribal, and nomadic society.
 If they were more "noble" or more "savage" remains unknown, however.

 - The Unseen: They are mentioned in the series, but have not actually appeared.
-Justified, as they are heavily implied to have been driven into extinction either by the Argonians and/or by a deadly disease known as the Knahaten Flu during the Second Era.
+Justified, as they are heavily implied to have been driven into extinction by the Argonians and/or by a deadly disease known as the Knahaten Flu during the Second Era.
 There were plans to have them appear in Online, including concept art, but these were scrapped.